johntrinhvu/cakes-by-vivii/README.md

-# Cakes by Vivi Codebase
+# Cakes by Vivii Codebase
-## Developed by: John Vu and Joseph Trinh
+### Developed by: John Vu and Joseph Trinh

 Project will utilize React frontend and Firebase backend/hosting.